Nintendo Game Card: Nintendo 3DS Game Card

+New Nintendo 3DS Game Card

+While the New Nintendo 3DS accepts all game cards for the 3DS, there are a small number of game titles that were released on game cards that took advantage of the handheld's upgraded hardware.
+They looked identical in appearance to standard 3DS game cards and can be physically inserted into original 3DS/3DS XL systems, but are incompatible and will display an error message, similar to DSi-exclusive game cards.

 Nintendo Switch

 The Nintendo Switch uses non-volatile flash memory technology similar to SD cards that are officially called game cards.
 These are distinct technologies from volatile game cartridges that are similar to RAM boards.
 This iteration is smaller and has a larger storage capacity than its previous versions.
 Despite its similarities, the Switch is not compatible with DS and 3DS cards.
-The game cards used in the Switch are non-writable and save data are stored in the console's internal memory, unlike DS and 3DS game cards, which are writable and able to store save data.
+The game cards used in the Switch are non-writable and save data is stored in the console's internal memory, unlike DS and 3DS game cards, which are writable and able to store save data.

-Because of their small size, Nintendo Switch game cards are coated with denatonium benzoate, a non-toxic bitterant, as a safety precaution against accidental consumption by young children.
+Because of their small size, Nintendo Switch game cards are coated with denatonium benzoate, a non-toxic bitterant, as a safety precaution against accidental or deliberate consumption by young children.
 Videos of users intentionally tasting game cards and reacting with disgust at the taste became a meme prior to the console's launch, which originated from Jeff Gerstmann's actions on a Giant Bomb webcast.

-The cards come in a variety of capacities: 1 GB, 2 GB, 4 GB, 8 GB, 16 GB, 32 GB and 64 GB.
-64 GB cards were planned to be introduced in the second half of 2018, but due to unspecified circumstances, Nintendo delayed the launch of this variant to 2019, and then delayed it again to 2020.
-The 64 GB cards were then released in 2020 after being delayed for two years and are made using XtraROM technology from Macronix.
+Game cards for the Nintendo Switch can have capacities of 1 GB, 2 GB, 4 GB, 8 GB, 16 GB and 32 GB in size.
+There were plans to introduce 64 GB game cards by the second half of 2018, however this was pushed back several times throughout the Switch's lifespan.
+Ultimately, they never ended up being available for the Switch, but it did end up being available for the Nintendo Switch 2, its successor released nearly eight years later.